Snigelson/pytimex/PROTOCOL.md

 - Low 2 bits contain high bits of third character

 Strings are terminated by a character with all ones (0x3F).
-If there are any 0 bytes in the end, these are removed.
+If there are any 0 bytes after packing, these are removed.

 If the above explanation, maybe some pseudo code can clear it up: